dannguyen/journalism-syllabi/README.md

 <a href="https://github.com/mattwaite/JOUR407-Data-Journalism">Homepage</a> /
 <a href="https://github.com/mattwaite/JOUR407-Data-Journalism/blob/master/syllabus.md">Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>Every day, more of our lives is being stored in a database somewhere.
+        Every day, more of our lives is being stored in a database somewhere.
 With that explosion of data, journalists now more than ever need the skills to analyze and understand data to then produce the stories hidden in the information.
-In this class, we’ll use brainpower and software to look at raw data...</em></p>
+In this class, we’ll use brainpower and software to look at raw data
+        </small></p>

         <p>Instructors: Matt Waite</p>
     </td>
     <td>
-        University of Nebraska-Lincoln
+        <small>University of Nebraska-Lincoln</small>
     </td>
   </tr>